- Almost all of a drone's biomass is used to handle its only natural weapon, the claws. Taking them out renders it harmless.

 Anyone in my situation would be terrified of the silent killer, Bug In Mouth Disease.
 So, naturally, I discussed it with the captain, got my access upgraded, and grabbed a space helmet from the emergency EVA supplies.
 As a bonus, the built in welding-grade visor meant the glowing particles only lightly roasted my corneas.
 I kept my eyes closed on the way out, since it's not like I could see anything through the thick layer of caked-on bug corpses.
 I made my way to engineering with a radio full of bug guts and tried to pantomime that I wanted a windshield wiper for my face.
 It hasn't worked so far, but I have a good feeling about tomorrow.
 I've gotten mean emails from the mail room, hydroponics, and the bar, so I'll get there at some point.
 At least Bug Report, my darling pet ranger, has been great moral support.

 I can't even enjoy my time off any more.
 It was Saturday night, so I was trying to fill my locker with bees and cheeseburgers, but I couldn't find any dang bees.
 I guess I could fill it with buzzers and cheeseburgers, but the buzzers don't really need my help.
 It's not even easy to get normal burgers these days- the cafeteria's mostly serving bugs on buns and hoping nobody notices.
 I haven't tried the buzzburgers because, you know, the disease.
-I asked the chef if they have some kind of vaporized cheeseburger I can hook up to the oxygen supply and eat that way, but they mostly sounded confused and angry.
-I got chased out before I said they could call them "vapable cheeseburgers".
+I asked the chef if they have some kind of aerosol cheeseburger I can hook up to my helmet's oxygen supply and eat that way, but they mostly sounded confused and angry.
+I got chased out before I said they could call 'em "breathesburgers".

 I'm still wiperless.
 I'm pretty sure I got to the right place this time, but everyone sounded real upset about some big, sucking hole.
 So I implemented Plan B. Plan Bug, for long.
 I clipped a leash onto Bug Report's collar and pressed them into service as a seeing-eye bug.
 I will admit I forgot to check if they have eyes, but I figure they have a better idea of what's going on than I do.
 Honestly, it's working pretty well so far.
 Bug Report has a reasonable enough idea of where I'm supposed to be at any given time, even if we do find ourselves at the pharmacy for bug food more often than usual.
 The only real problem is that my requests for an acid-proof leash and collar keep getting delayed because "we're a little busy with the hull breach."
 Honestly, I think they're still mad about the time Bug Report melted their boots.
 Even after the apology acid!